Chart Color Schemes

 Aspendale Gardens - Waterways features high concentrations of family households, with a higher-than-average median household size

-Family households account for 85.5% of all households, consisting of 51.8% couples with children, 23.4% couples without children, and 9.4% single parent families.
+Family households account for 85.5% of all households, including 51.8% that are couples with children, 23.4% that are couples without children, and 9.4% that are single parent families.
 Non-family households make up the remaining 14.5%, with lone person households at 13.9% and group households comprising 0.8%.
-The median household size is 3.0 people, which is larger than the Greater Melbourne average of 2.4.
+The median household size is 3.0 people, larger than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households